How to Properly Give Credit for Social Media Photos

 Giving Photo Credit on Social Media.
 Learn how to do it properly!

 Social media posts with images get better engagement.
 However, it can be difficult to consistently come up with good quality original images.
 If you need quality images, you have a few options.
-You can:

 - Go out and take pictures